Isabel-gt/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-##Overview of the Project
+## Overview of the Project
-The purpose of this project was to perform an analysis of the data of a bike service in New York City.
-The information was obtained from the web site: *https://ride.citibikenyc.com/system-data*.
-The date from which the data was extracted was August 2019.
+<p align="justify">The purpose of this project was to perform multiple linear regression analysis, collect summary statistics, and run t-tests in order to review the data of AutosRus´ newest prototype: The MechaCar.
+The objective is to give more insight to the manufacturing team to improve their progress.</p>

-<p align="justify">The analysis and the visualizations were created using Tableau.</p>
+<p align="justify">Also, at the end of the analysis there is a design study made to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.</p>

-<p align="justify">The objective was to analyze the data of the bike service in New York in order to implement the same service in another place called: Des Moines.
-For this it was necessary to review and graph the peak hours in which the service was used, the number of trips, among other visualizations.</p>
+<p align="justify">The analysis was made using R.</p>

 ## Linear Regression to Predict MPG